ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/projection.md

 GROUP BY user_agent
 ```

-To use the projection we could execute queries that select partially or all the pre-aggregate and `GROUP BY` fields.
+To use the projection we could execute queries that select part of, or all of the pre-aggregation and `GROUP BY` fields.
 ```
 SELECT
     user_agent